neverorfrog/reacher-obstacles/README.md

 <img src="assets/env4.png" alt="env" width="400">
 </div>

-## Acknowledgements
+## Citation

 This work is based on the paper "Exploiting Robot Abstractions in Episodic RL via Reward Shaping and Heuristics".
 Please cite the original paper if you use this code in your research.

-## Citation

-If you use this code, please cite:

 ```bibtex
 @article{cipollone2025exploiting,